Dolly Parton's Imagination Library Gifts Nearly 2 Million Children's Books Each Month

 For a woman who has made a career out of being over-the-top, Dolly Parton certainly isn't flashy when it comes to her philanthropic endeavors—just one more thing to add to our never-ending list of reasons we love her.

-Founded in 1995 as a tribute to her father who couldn’t read, Parton’s Imagination Library has been mailing free books to children for almost a quarter of a century.
-And we’re not talking about a handful of books either.
-The Imagination Library gave out its one hundred millionth book last year.
+Founded in 1995 as a tribute to her father who couldn't read, Parton's Imagination Library has been mailing free books to children for almost a quarter of a century.
+And we're not talking about a handful of books either.
+The Imagination Library gave out its one hundred millionth book in 2019.
 One hundred million books!

-But Dolly didn’t slow down there.
-In fact, she’s been quietly ramping things up, mailing more than one million books per month across the U.S., Australia, Britain, Canada, and Ireland.
+But Dolly didn't slow down there.
+In fact, she's been quietly ramping things up, mailing nearly two million books per month across the U.S., Australia, Britain, Canada, and Ireland.
 And a quick check of the numbers shows that the number of books gifted increases every single month.
-In November alone, the Imagination Library shipped more than 1,464,343 books, bringing the current total up to an eye-popping 129,412,491!
+In November alone, the Imagination Library shipped more than 1,898,217 books, bringing the current total up to an eye-popping 170,824,458!